A Day in the Life of a Nurse: What to Expect

 Manage Medical Records

 A crucial aspect of patient care is the use of medical records.
-Accurate records enable medical professionals to provide high-quality treatment while ensuring that care notes are transferred smoothly between shift changes.
-Nurses document every time they check on a patient, administer medication, assist with daily cares or perform a wellness check.
+Accurate records enable medical professionals to provide high-quality treatment while ensuring that care notes are smoothly transferred between shift changes.
+Nurses document every time they check on a patient, administer medication, and assist with the activities of daily living (ADLs).

-Today's nurses usually keep their patients' medical records electronically.
-If a patient is transitioning from a hospital to a clinic for ongoing care, electronic medical records make it simple to transfer their record from one provider to the next.
-You’ll need basic technical skills to maintain medical records, which you’ll start learning during clinical rotations in nursing school.
+Most hospitals and clinics use electronic health records (EHRs) for patient charting.
+If a patient is transitioning from one hospital to another for ongoing care, EHRs make it simple to transfer their records from one provider to the next.
+You’ll need basic technical skills to maintain medical records, which you’ll start learning in nursing school during clinical rotations.

 Take Vitals

-Nurses often monitor patient status by taking their vital signs, including blood pressure, temperature, respiratory rate and pulse.
+Nurses often monitor patient status by taking their vital signs, including blood pressure, temperature, respiratory rate, and pulse.
 They may measure vitals when they first interact with patients and then periodically throughout the day.
-Vitals give nurses and doctors a clear indication of how the patient is doing.
-For example, high blood pressure may be a sign of discomfort or fever may indicate infection or illness.
+Vital signs give nurses and doctors a clear indication of the patient’s condition.
+For example, high blood pressure may indicate discomfort, and fever may indicate an infection or other illness.

-In a hospital environment, nurses must collect vital signs regularly, documenting them as often as every hour.
+In a hospital environment, nurses must regularly collect vital signs, documenting them as often as every hour.
 Nurses also evaluate their patients visually to monitor their well-being.
-To rapidly identify any serious signs and symptoms or status changes, nurses develop the ability to quickly examine a patient from head to toe, even while the patient is unaware of it.
+To rapidly identify serious signs and symptoms or status changes, nurses develop the ability to quickly examine a patient from head to toe, even when the patient is unaware.

 Give Support and Education

-Life as a nurse means being very comfortable offering emotional support.
-Patients frequently experience fear or nerves when seeking medical treatment, particularly when dealing with major diseases or traumas.
-Nurses spend a lot of time with their patients, which can be helpful as patients process their diagnoses.
+Along with delivering patient and family caregiver education, nurses often need to provide emotional support.
+Some patients experience fear or nerves when seeking medical treatment, particularly when dealing with major diseases or traumas.
+Nurses have opportunities to develop a rapport with their patients, which can be helpful as patients process their diagnoses.

-Nurses offer a listening ear and a shoulder to cry on while being honest with the patient.
-It’s no surprise that nursing has been rated the most trusted profession for 20 consecutive years.
+Nurses can offer a listening ear and a shoulder to cry on while being honest with the patient.
+It’s no surprise that nursing has been rated the most trusted profession for 25 consecutive years by Gallup.

 Begin Your Nursing Journey Today